IPAjax/hello-world/README.md

 development career.
 After 10 years of developing apps plugins and patches solely for my own company, AMW Stuidos, I am looking forward to using what I have learned to help other small businesses!

+This paragraph was added from my Mac while I am learning to use git!